What is Sexual Orientation OCD?

 Have you ever questioned if you’re going for the right people or are in the right type of relationship?
 Maybe you’re entirely single and wondering if you’re going after the right person.
 Or maybe you’re in a committed relationship and want to make sure that your person is, in fact, your person.

 Maybe you’ve watched a TV show or a movie and were surprised by the character you were attracted to.
-Or maybe you saw someone while you were walking around town or at your local gym that caught your eye.
+Or maybe you saw someone while you were walking around town or at your local gym who caught your eye.
 You liked their look and thought they were attractive.
-Now, you’re wondering if you’re still in love with your partner or if you like a different gender altogether.
+Now with OCD, you’re wondering if you’re still in love with your partner or if you like a different gender altogether.

 If you find yourself contemplating or perseverating on trying to figure out who you are attracted to, you might be experiencing sexual orientation OCD.